 If off, spam is rejected regardless of greylist embargoes

-restored or reset.
-If this option is on, greylist delays
+stored or reset.
+If this option is on, greylist delays or

-or embargoes are required before spam is rejected and
+embargoes are required before spam is rejected and future

-future embargoes on spam sending IP addresses are not
+embargoes on spam sending IP addresses are not reset.

 to control per-user logging of greylisted mail messages.